-Having shared mailboxes can help a lot of a team’s productivity.
+Having shared mailboxes can help a lot with a team's productivity.
 You can have multiple people looking at the same inbox and dealing with emails as they arrive.
-They are used everywhere, from general teams’ named accounts (accounting, legal, etc.) to mailboxes dedicated to specific tasks (holiday requests, for example).
-There’s a lot to like about shared mailboxes.
-Power Automate’s “When a new email arrives in a shared mailbox” trigger allows you to automate processes, making things easier for everyone.
+They are used everywhere, from general teams' named accounts (accounting, legal, etc.) to mailboxes dedicated to specific tasks (holiday requests, for example).
+There's a lot to like about shared mailboxes.
+Power Automate's "When a new email arrives in a shared mailbox" trigger allows you to automate processes, making things easier for everyone.

 Let's look at how it works, some of its limitations, and best practices.